What is The Seattle 2030 District?

 The Seattle 2030 District is a privately led, voluntary membership organization and participation is not required by any government entity.
 The City of Seattle supports the organization’s energy, water and transportation goals and to that aim has joined the District as a Community Stakeholder, as well as a Property Owner and Manager member.

 Are professional services free to property owners, managers and developer members of the District?

-Members that have signed the commitment letter are eligible for Seattle 2030 District specific services, as well as access to limited pro-bono professional services from District members and reduced admissions to Seattle 2030 District sponsored educational programs.
+Members that have signed the commitment letter and paid their annual fees are eligible for Seattle 2030 District-specific services, as well as access to limited pro-bono professional services from District members and reduced admissions to Seattle 2030 District sponsored educational programs.

 How is the Seattle 2030 District related to or different from Architecture 2030, the AIA+2030 Professional Education Series, the AIA 2030 Commitment and other 2030 Districts around the United States?

 The year 2030 is widely considered as the decisive deadline for achieving a carbon-free society in order to mitigate catastrophic climate change.
 In response to this crisis, the non-profit organization, Architecture 2030, was founded by Edward Mazria in 2002.
 This organization put forth the 2030 Challenge, a set of defined performance targets that incrementally step down carbon emissions from the built environment to zero emissions in the year 2030.
 To support this challenge, other organizations, such as the American Institute of Architects (AIA) have used these targets as the framework for programs such as the AIA’s 2030 Commitment.
-The AIA+2030 Professional Education Series is an education program created by AIA Seattle, in partnership with Architecture 2030, and is now provided by 23 AIA chapters and other partners throughout North America.
+The AIA+2030 Professional Education Series is an education program created by AIA Seattle, in partnership with Architecture 2030.
 2030 Districts across the United States may vary in approach, however, they all establish performance goals based on the 2030 Challenge for Planners.